Arrhythmias

 Robotic cardiac ablation

-The heart is a powerful muscle.
-It must be in order to pump a constant lifetime supply of blood to the whole body.
+The heart is a powerful muscle, pumping a constant supply of blood to your entire body.
 At the same time, it is extremely delicate and intricate.
-Safe catheter navigation through each chamber of the heart is essential so it is important for physicians to use the best and latest technology available.
-HonorHealth physicians use an innovative and cutting edge robotic ablation technology to treat arrhythmias, cardiac ablation.
+Safe catheter navigation through each chamber of your heart is essential, so it is important for doctors to use the best technology available.
+Our physicians use innovative and leading-edge robotic ablation technology to treat arrhythmias, as well as cardiac ablation.

-Cardiac ablation is a common, minimally invasive, treatment for arrhythmias.
-It’s used to diagnose the arrhythmia and to deliver energy that isolates misbehaving heart muscle cells, allowing for a safer and more effective cardiac ablation procedure.
+Cardiac ablation is a common, minimally invasive, treatment.
+It’s used to diagnose arrhythmias and deliver energy that isolates misbehaving heart muscle cells, allowing for a safer and more effective procedure.

 What are some of the benefits?

-• Short procedures and fast recovery time, enabling patients to return to normal activity within a few days
+• Short procedures and fast recovery time of a few days

 • Reduced risk of complications due to perforation of heart tissue